 History of Tabo Monastery Lahaul

 Tabo Monastery was built over 1,000 years ago, in 996 AD, by a kind and wise Buddhist teacher named Rinchen Zangpo.
 It is one of the oldest and most special places for Buddhists in India.
 The monastery is in a quiet valley called Spiti, surrounded by mountains.
-Inside, there are beautiful old paintings and statues that tell stories about peace, kindness, and wisdom.
+Inside, some beautiful old paintings and statues tell stories about peace, kindness, and wisdom.

 Even though it is far from cities and the weather is cold, Tabo Monastery has stayed strong and welcoming for many centuries.
 Today, it is still a peaceful home for monks and a place where people come to learn and find calm..
 It is still an important place where monks live and people come to pray and learn.